 More about the Sites of Roman Bonn

-Replica Roman street lined with tombs in Rheinaue Leisure Park
+Replica Roman Street Lined with Tombs in Rheinaue Leisure Park

-Rheinaue Park, a central leisure park in the former government quarter near the United Nations Campus and the Museumsmeile, was created for the Federal Garden Show (Bundesgartenshau) in 1979.
+Rheinaue Park, a central leisure park in the former government quarter near the United Nations Campus and the Museumsmeile, was created for the Federal Garden Show (Bundesgartenschau) in 1979.
 The local archaeological museum, the Rheinisches Landesmuseum Bonn, contributed the publicly accessible Roman street with replicas of Roman tombstones and votive stones found in Bonn or the Germania inferior (the Roman province).
 Although the stones had never been arranged in the same way as the replicas in Rheinaue now, they provide an interesting potpourri of people who lived, worked and traded in the area of the Rhineland.
 Some stones mention slaves and their partners, soldiers who died in important battles, natives who adopted Roman traditions or local deities worshipped by the local and Roman population.

 Roman Baths in the Basement of Marriott Hotel